Skip to content

 Pros:

-• 48 dBA is whisper-quiet - the quietest generator on this list
+• 5-year warranty is the longest coverage on this list

 Cons:

-Best for budget-conscious buyers who want the cleanest possible power and dual-fuel flexibility
+Best for budget-conscious buyers who want the cleanest possible power from a portable dual-fuel inverter

-Best value dual-fuel inverter with exceptional 1.2% THD
+Best Budget Dual-Fuel Inverter with Ultra-Low 1.2% THD

 Pros:

-• 1.2% THD is the cleanest power output on this entire list
+• 1.2% THD is the cleanest power output of any generator on this list

-• Dual-fuel flexibility at a budget price point
+• Dual-fuel capability at a budget price point is exceptional value

 Cons:

-• 60 dBA is noticeably louder than Honda and Cummins competitors
+• 60 dBA is significantly louder than the Honda EU2200i and Cummins models

 Also available: WEN 56280iX — $386